lerndevops/ansible/ad-hoc/README.md

 ansible multi -s -m cron -a "name='daily-cron-all-servers' special_time=weekly job='/path/to/daily-script.sh'"
 ```

-#### ***Running operations in the background asynchronous with Polling ansible***
+#### ***17) Running operations in the background asynchronous with Polling ansible***

 * You can use AD-HOC commands to run the operations background using -B and poll the job in the frequent interval -P
 * ansible ad-hoc command  to perform yum update and frequently poll and check the status of the job

 ```
 ansible multi -s -B 3600 -a "yum -y update" ansible multi -m async_status -a "jid=763350539037"
 ```

 * By Default the polling interval is 10 seconds, but can modify it using -P option
 * If you set -P as 0 it called as fire and forget, The job id would not be given and you cannot track the job using async_status as shown above.
 * Rebooting the host in the background is the best example for fire and forget

 ```
 ansible all -i inventory -b -B 1 -P 0 -m shell -a "sleep 5 && reboot"
 ```